samschloegel/qlab-scripts/README.md

 - This one is funny.
 Use at your own risk - but it might just recover you from a catastrophic mistake.
 - All this does it move the playhead up a sequence and stop the cue in that position if it is running.
 - This was written for an A1 who had to trigger IEM click tracks from within the main cue list.
-If the A1 accidentally triggered the click track too earlier, this enabled a fast recovery with minimal mind-bending distractions to the cast.
+If the A1 accidentally triggered the click track too early, this enabled a fast recovery with minimal mind-bending distractions to the cast.

 ### Which cues use output x?